About me

 My work and research

-I specialize in large language models (LLMs) and my work generally focuses on developing computational models and training them so that they can understand and generate human language with a high level of precision.
-The two major domains of my research are tackling the challenges of deploying misinformation-preventing measures and improving conversational AI.
+In the past, my work focused on developing computational models and training them so that they can understand and generate human language with a high level of precision.
+The two major domains of my research were tackling the challenges of deploying misinformation-preventing measures and improving conversational AI.

-My research delves into the realm of multimodal analysis, encompassing text, images, videos, and audio, develop models that can understand the context surrounding a piece of content, including historical context, user demographics, and network dynamics to develop context awareness of models, and also explores cross-lingual and cross-cultural aspects of misinformation, ensuring that detection models can be applied globally and adapted to diverse linguistic and cultural contexts.
+My research previously delved into the realm of multimodal analysis, encompassing text, images, videos, and audio, develop models that can understand the context surrounding a piece of content, including historical context, user demographics, and network dynamics to develop context awareness of models, and also explores cross-lingual and cross-cultural aspects of misinformation, ensuring that detection models can be applied globally and adapted to diverse linguistic and cultural contexts.